 - Political strategists have often emphasised the need to improve risk communication.
 Achieve a shared vocabulary for consistency and clarity.
 Avoid ambiguous terms or subjective language that lacks concrete meaning.
 Words such as ‘contact’ or ‘engaged’ leave functions and activities otherwise undefined from one side to the other

-Invest in Risk Intelligence
+How Does Investing in Risk Intelligence Improve Decision-Making?

 Organisations need to grow their risk intelligence capacity to improve their ability to foresee emerging and new risks related to known risks.
 This involves: